outtherenz/ember-cli-chart/README.md

 - CHARTWIDTH: Number; pixel width of the canvas element.
 Only applies if the chart is NOT responsive.
 - CHARTHEIGHT: Number; pixel height of the canvas element.
 Only applies if the chart is NOT responsive.
 - CHARTPLUGINS: Array; refer to ChartJS documentaion.
 This is optional.
-- CUSTOMLEGENDELEMENT: HTMLElement; A custom element to put a custom legend in, when using `legendCallback`.
-This is optional.

 #### Example